budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 In the **vars** section, you can modify the CPG/Host names to be added to the **bob_domain**.

 **Note:** In order to assign the new CPGs and Hosts to the domain, you must specify a domain in the `domain: 'new_domain'` variable.
 This variable will then be used within each of the tasks (**domain:**, **host_domain:**), where required to assign the CPG or Host to the domain.
-If the domain is **not** specified, the CPG or Host will **not** be assigned a domain and will not be accessible to the Domain user when they log into the array.
+If the domain is **not** specified, the CPG or Host will **not** be assigned to a domain and will not be accessible to the Domain user when they log into the array.

 > Modify the **host_name** and **iscsi_names** to match a host and iSCSI iqns you want to add from your environment.